'After clean water, vaccination is the most effective public health intervention in the world for saving lives and promoting good health.'

 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for Year 9 boys and girls

 - All students in year 9 are offered booster injections of Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY.
 School Nurses will visit secondary schools in the summer term to offer these boosters.
 These are the final immunisations offered in the routine childhood schedule.
-You can view the Routine Immunisation Schedule June 2020 [55kb].
+You can view the Routine Immunisation Schedule from February 2022.

 - You can read more about these vaccines on the NHS Immunisation website here: DTP and Meningitis ACWY